 Students to this very day still talk about the unexplained footsteps they hear coming from inside the room at night.

 Ohio University gets more ghost stories than any other university in the country.
 Wilson Hall itself rests on a cemetery but the history of the area isn’t clear if it was Native American or those from the Athens Mental Institute.

-On January 9th, 1874, the Mental Medical Center (then called the Athens Lunatic Asylum) first opened its doors.
-All was as well as it could be in a mental ward at that time.
+Back in 1874, the Mental Medical Center (then called the Athens Lunatic Asylum) opened its doors in the area.

 Difficult or unruly patients were punished with icy cold dunks in tubs of water; electroshock therapies became the norm.

-The most wild or unmanageable patients underwent a procedure called a lobotomy, permanently destroying their already broken or misfiring minds.
+The wildest or unmanageable patients underwent a procedure called a lobotomy, permanently destroying their already broken or misfiring minds.